Remco17/Remco17/README.md

 - 🌱 I’m currently learning **Python, Swift and learning about OpenCore**

-- 🤝 I’m looking for help with SpotiCover [SpotiCover](https://github.com/Remco17/SpotiCover)
+- 🤝 I’m looking for help with [SpotiCover](https://github.com/Remco17/SpotiCover)

 - 👨‍💻 All of my projects are available at [https://github.com/Remco17](https://github.com/Remco17)